 Mock trials are an excellent indicator of how jurors might evaluate a case.
 For many years, the advertising industry has used focus groups to determine how consumers will receive a specific marketing program before launching expensive sales campaigns.
-Surprisingly, few lawyers "test the market" before taking a case to trial.
-For the overwhelming majority of trial lawyers, the first time they have substantial insight into how a jury will view the case is when the verdict is read.
-At that point, it is too late to "fix what is broken."
+Surprisingly, few lawyers “test the market” before taking a case to trial.
+The first time most lawyers have substantial insight into how a jury views the case is when the verdict is read.
+At that point, it is too late to “fix what is broken.”

 Although people use the terms “focus groups” and “mock trials” interchangeably, focus groups and mock trials are very different.
 Focus groups are usually conducted by psychology and marketing professionals who claim to have sophisticated methodologies to identify the most and least ideal jurors for a particular case.
 Focus group costs can easily exceed $100,000 and include detailed psychological analysis and data collection.
 Techniques include requiring prospective jurors to use special keyboards to indicate positive and negative reactions to specific arguments.
 The responses are then correlated to determine the most and least effective arguments.

 Mock trials are less formal and less expensive than some focus groups.
 Mock trials are an abbreviated form of an actual trial, with opening statements, testimony, presentation of documentary evidence, closing arguments, and jury deliberations.
 The most effective mock trials cost approximately $50,000.

 Reasons To Use Mock Trials Rather Than Focus Groups